 The event for many years had dwindled to a distant memory until it became just a normal scale competition( club get together for those who regularly take part)..
 This year the scale technical committee set out with the hope of reviving the Patriotic element to it by having a trophy for a team event between the number of Scottish flyers taking part & a equal number of English flyers drawn at random from the English contingent..

-The Trophy decided on is a Quaich, for those like me who have not heard of such a thing the Quaich is a two handled drinking cup the draw for the Calcutta Cup also took place at the briefing, and was to be this year competition between Scotland & England 5 pilots a side ...total marks of each team member added together the team with the highest total score WINS..
+The Trophy decided on is a Quaich, for those like me who have not heard of such a thing the Quaich is a two handled drinking cup the draw for the Calcutta Cup also took place at the briefing, and was to be this year a competition between Scotland & England 5 pilots a side ...total marks of each team member added together the team with the highest total score WINS..

 The Quaich was kindly donated by Chris Allen, Who also made the base on which it is mounted, the STC decided on the the trophy's name in the hope (and belief) that the holders of the trophy would follow the same pattern that occurs in Rugby between England and Scotland in that it would spend most of its time south of the border .